-When the erectile dysfunction it occurs suddenly, due to sudden erection failure, it probably has a psychogenic cause (depression, performance anxiety with the partner).
-On the other hand, those who have difficulty sustaining an erection have an indication of anxiety, which occurs due to the release of adrenergic substances that inhibit the erection or venous leakage.
+When the erectile dysfunction it occurs suddenly, due to a sudden erection failure, it probably has a psychogenic cause (depression, performance anxiety with the partner).
+On the other hand, those who have difficulty sustaining an erection have an indication of anxiety, which occurs due to the release of adrenergic substances that inhibit the erection or by venous leakage.

 If the man is subjected to radical prostatectomy occurs acute inflammatory damage to the neurovascular band.
 In this way, the erectile dysfunction it occurs in an average of 6 to 9 months.
 For this reason, the erection usually restores slowly, with progressive improvement in the quality of the erection.

 Clinical studies at this stage have shown that erection-facilitating drugs should be used early and daily.
 However, recovery can only return to the previous level where the patient was at the pre-surgery moment.
 Therefore, patients with more significant deficits, who already use drugs to improve erection, are more likely to progress with erectile dysfunction.